cvent/lounge/README.md

 ## Credits

 Lots of code and design inspired by [Mongoose](http://mongoosejs.com/).
-Uses modified code from [node-schema-object](https://github.com/scotthovestadt/node-schema-object) for modeling available as a separate module [Plaster](https://github.com/bojand/plaster).
+Icon made by <a href="https://www.flaticon.com/authors/cursor-creative" title="Cursor Creative">Cursor Creative</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>

 ## License

-Copyright 2015 Bojan D.
+Copyright 2015 - 2017 Bojan D.

 Licensed under the MIT License.